 1. Depets Large Cat Door 4-Way Locking Flap

-- 4-way locking system: Lets you choose between in-only, out-only, both, or fully locked for tailored access
+- 4-way locking system allows you to set in-only, out-only, both, or fully locked for tailored access

 2. CEESC Extra Large Cat Door Weatherproof